rdfostrich/article-jws2018-ostrich/content/ingestion.md

 and returning the resulting merged changeset.
 First, all contents of the original changeset are copied into the new changeset.
 After that, an iteration over all triples of the second changeset is started.
-If the changeset already contained the given triple, the local change flag is set to the negation of the local change flag in the first changeset.
+If the changeset already contained the given triple, i.e., it is a local change, the local change flag is set to the negation of the local change flag in the first changeset.
 Otherwise, the triple is added to the new changeset, and the local change flag is set to `false`.
 Finally, in both cases the addition flag of the triple in the new changeset is copied from the second changeset.